stacks-network/stacks-core/README.md

 in order to make the contribution process easy and effective for everyone involved.

 We follow the [git flow model](https://github.com/nvie/gitflow) for managing development.
-This means that the [develop branch](https://github.com/blockstack/blockstore/tree/develop) has the most recent version under development and master has the last stable release.
+This means that the [develop branch](https://github.com/blockstack/blockstack/tree/develop) has the most recent version under development and master has the last stable release.

-The main authors of Blockstore are:
+The main authors of Blockstack are:

 **[Jude Nelson](http://onename.com/judecn)** ([@judecnelson](https://twitter.com/judecnelson))